Refactorings by Smells

 Tight coupling to a communication protocol

-• Externalize Context Representation (Show Details ) (Hide Details )
+• Encapsulate Context Representation (Show Details ) (Hide Details )

-Most networking and communication protocols define their own header formats; HTTP is an example.
-Some of these protocols support custom headers, others do not.
+Most of the network and communication protocols define their own header formats and fields; HTTP is an example.
+Some of these protocols support custom headers, and others do not.
 Using protocol-specific headers locks the communication participant in; this can be positive or negative, depending on context and requirements.

 Too coarse-grained security or data privacy rules